Stefano Travaglia

-Stefano Travaglia (born 18 December 1991 in Ascoli Piceno) is an Italian tennis player.

-He has a career-high ATP singles ranking of No. 60, which he reached on 8 February 2021.
-He also has a career-high ATP doubles ranking of No. 224 achieved on 31 January 2022.
+Stefano Travaglia (born 18 December 1991) is an Italian tennis player who currently competes on the ATP Challenger Tour.
+He has a career-high ATP singles ranking of No. 60, which he reached on 8 February 2021 and a career-high ATP doubles ranking of No. 224 achieved on 31 January 2022.

 Career

 2014: ATP debut, First Challenger title

 Travaglia made his ATP main-draw debut at the 2014 Internazionali BNL d'Italia, where he qualified for the main draw by defeating Albert Montañés and Blaž Rola in the qualifying rounds.
 In the main draw, he put up a good fight against fellow Italian Simone Bolelli in the first round.

 Travaglia won his first Challenger title in the doubles event at the 2014 Morocco Tennis Tour – Meknes, partnering Hans Podlipnik-Castillo, defeating Gerard Granollers and Jordi Samper Montaña in the final.

 2020: French Open third round

 Travaglia reached the third round of a Grand Slam at the 2020 French Open for the first time in his career.